salvat1on/GodsEye_4.0/README.md

   B) Save and run install-depends.sh with the command "sudo ./install-depends.sh"

-  C) Run the command "python generate_locations.py to generate the global database

 --------------------------------------------------------
 Additional Knowledge
 _______________________________________________________

-generate_locations.py generates a CSV file with all country, state and city names in the world.

-The format is [country,state,city,abbreviation]

-There are two letter abbreviations for both countries and states but the abbreviations for

-cities are actually their full names as this is how shodan accepts city filters.
-The csv file is

-to large to open Officelibre Calc.

 You can add additional suffixes to suffixes.txt